activist-org/activist/CONTRIBUTING.md

    # docker compose --env-file .env.dev down
    ```

-5. You can visit <http://localhost:3000/> to see the development build once the container is up and running.
+6. You can visit <http://localhost:3000/> to see the development frontend once the container is up and running.
 From there click `View organizations` or `View events` to explore the platform.

+7. To view the backend admin UI and Swagger UI, visit <http://localhost:8000/> and <http://localhost:8000/v1/schema/swagger-ui/> respectively.

-6. If you'd like to sign in to the frontend via <http://localhost:3000/auth/sign-in> or the Django admin panel via <http://localhost:8000/admin>, then you can use the fixtures `admin` user with the password `admin`.
+8. If you'd like to sign in to the frontend via <http://localhost:3000/auth/sign-in> or the Django admin panel via <http://localhost:8000/admin>, then you can use the fixtures `admin` user with the password `admin`.

 > [!NOTE]
 > Feel free to contact the team in the [Development room on Matrix](https://matrix.to/#/!CRgLpGeOBNwxYCtqmK:matrix.org?via=matrix.org&via=acter.global&via=chat.0x7cd.xyz) if you're having problems getting your environment setup!